zerotier/terraform-multicloud-quickstart/README.md

 ```

 The name of the interface is derived from the network ID it is joined
 to.
-Notice that the name of the interface is the same on each machine.
+Note that the name of the interface is the same on each machine.

 ```bash
 alice@oci:~$ ip link | grep -A1 zt